A Birder's Guide to Minnesota

 Cook County

 p.
-443 – Upper Cliff House Rd. at Lutsen Resort [site 8] is worth birding for sparrows and other migrants partial to open areas.
-From the main entrance road to the resort, turn west at the sign immediately south of MN 61, and check the fields and edges along this 1/4-mile-long road. * Note that the main lodge building was destroyed by fire in early 2024 and is now off-limits, but the open habitats along Upper Cliff House Rd. might remain accessible.
+443 – The main Lutsen Resort building [site 8] was destroyed by fire in early 2024 and is now off-limits, but the open habitats along Upper Cliff House Rd. currently remain accessible.

 p.
 448 – The Grade [site 28] going west from the Sawbill Trail to Lake Co. is signed at 14.8 mi. north of Tofte, but this section of the road is not often birded.
 The most productive part of The Grade (also signed) turns east off the Sawbill at 17.0 mi. north of Tofte: look especially for Spruce Grouse, both woodpeckers, Boreal Chickadee, and crossbills in the first few miles east of the Sawbill Trail.